arakis/Net3dBool/README.md

 =============

 This library provides three CSG operations: union, subtract, and intersect.
-See the demo Projct for more information.
+See the sample Projct for more information.

 Contribution
 ============